bigN13/MyVBAAddin/README.md

-# MyVBAAddin
-HOWTO: Create an add-in for the VBA editor (32-bit or 64-bit) of Office with Visual Studio .NET.
+# HOWTO: Create an add-in for the VBA editor (32-bit or 64-bit) of Office with Visual Studio .NET.

 https://youtu.be/y81Aq4bebZU